 I grew up in Leeds, and was a serious, shy and introverted child.
 I was also deeply anxious through most of my childhood, and experienced depression into my teens and twenties.
 Dancing was one of the things that got me through; somehow I knew that movement was a key to feeling better.
 I studied hard at a big inner city comprehensive school, and was accepted into Cambridge University where I gained a first class degree in English Literature.
 Shortly afterwards I moved to London where I studied shiatsu for 3 years and was introduced to yoga and t’ai chi.
 Yoga became a daily practice and passion.

 I worked as a shiatsu practitioner in various community centres before becoming involved in a wider range of health projects.
 In my late twenties, after being pushed too hard in a therapy group, I experienced a psychotic episode which drove me deeper into anxiety and depression.
-After some long, hard searching for help, I entered a two year group psychodynamic therapy programme at St Ann’s Hospital in Tottenham.
+After some long, hard searching for help, I entered a two year group psychodynamic therapy programme at a London hospital.
 The programme taught me much about mental health and interpersonal dynamics, and a few years later I became an established workshop leader, training groups across the UK in mental health awareness and wellbeing.
 For eight years I led a monthly support group for friends and family of people with severe mental health issues.
 In collaboration with psychologists, mental health nurses and service users, I began to use body based practices and tools from positive psychology to support people recovering from anxiety and depression.

 Alongside this work, I developed my private bodywork practice, training in advanced Thai massage, sports and remedial massage, and myofascial release and eventually setting up my own massage school.
 But some question marks about both the eastern and western theories led me to explore contemporary pain science, and this study, alongside some deep learning about the physiology of trauma, revolutionised my approach to bodywork.